San Diego’s eSub raises $12 million for its construction management software – TechCrunch

 Slotting in the space where project developers outsource to contractors and crews, eSub provides oversight on operations in the field for developers.
 The company’s software is integrated with its strategic backer, Autodesk, as well as construction estimation and accounting software to provide an overview and budget for the entire construction process from design through the build on-site.

-“eSUB takes a differentiated approach to solving the needs of the construction industry.
-By creating an easy-to-use, purpose-built platform, the company empowers trade contractors to have their own system of record and productivity optimization solutions,” said Bihler.
+“eSub takes a differentiated approach to solving the needs of the construction industry.
+By creating an easy-to-use, purpose-built platform, the company empowers trade contractors to have their own system of record and productivity optimization solutions,” said Catalyst partner Susan Bihler.
 “We’re excited to be part of this next stage of growth.”

 Last year, eSub estimates that investors put roughly $3.1 billion in financing into construction technology companies, but the startup maintains that the bulk of those investments overlooked trade contractors, which represent some $1.1 trillion of construction spending.

-“Trade contractors are the lifeblood of the construction industry,” said Wendy Rogers, founder and CEO of eSUB.
+“Trade contractors are the lifeblood of the construction industry,” said Wendy Rogers, founder and CEO of eSub.
 “They are the true builders who construct commercial construction projects.
 However, they are underserved by the majority of disjointed point solutions in the marketplace and are forced to utilize systems that are developed for general contractors.”